 Singlespeed mountain bikes often come with a rigid fork, again keeping things simple, although you can always convert a mountain bike with suspension to singlespeed.

-A singlespeed drivetrain needs to have its chain kept taut to prevent it unshipping.
-That means that the rear wheel dropout, like on a track bike, usually faces backward rather than vertically.
+A singlespeed drivetrain needs to have its chain kept taut to prevent it from unshipping.
+That means the rear-wheel dropout (technically a track end), like on a track bike, usually faces backward rather than vertically.

-That allows the rear wheel to be moved backward and forward to adjust for slack in the chain.
+That enables the rear wheel to be moved backward and forward to adjust for slack in the chain.

 Another option is a bottom bracket with an eccentric axle that can be rotated to remove slack in the chain.
 White Industries produces a rear singlespeed hub with an eccentric axle.

-Note that it is absolutely not possible to run a fixed gear setup with a sprung chain tensioner – these are designed for single speed conversions and will not work with a fixed gear drivetrain.
+Note that it’s not possible to run a fixed-gear setup with a sprung chain tensioner – these are designed for singlespeed conversions and will not work with a fixed-gear drivetrain.